w3f/Grants-Program/docs/RFPs/staking-rewards-collector-front-end.md

 The [staking-rewards-collector](https://github.com/w3f/staking-rewards-collector) is a tool to gather staking rewards for given addresses and cross-reference those with daily price data.
 This is a very useful tool for every validator and nominator in the ecosystem.
 However, since it has currently a CLI and requires some technical knowledge to set up (git, nodejs, yarn).
 A front-end hosted on a website could help many users getting access to this tool and enjoy the benefits.

-The backend is already written in javascript, this should make it quite easy to host as a website and develope a front-end.
+The backend is already written in javascript, this should make it quite easy to host as a website and develop a front-end.

 ## Deliverables :nut_and_bolt: